linq2db/docs/source/articles/FAQ.md

 };
 ```

 # Mapping

 ## Do I need to use Attribute and/or Code first Mapping?

 Not strictly.
-It is possible to use linq2db with simple, non-attributed POCOs, however there will be specific limitations.
+It is possible to use linq2db with simple, non-attributed POCOs, however there will be specific limitations:

  - The biggest of these is that the `string` type is nullable by default in .NET, and unlike with `int` or `double` there is no way for linq2db to infer nullability.
 This can cause problems in certain cases, such as if you are ever required to join two `VARCHAR` fields together.

  - Table and column names will have to match the class and property names.